Showing posts with label brain. Show all posts

 The role of emotions

 The evaluation process responsible for this may involve the mediolateral connections of the cortex, which lead back to the limbic system, where emotions are thought to be mediated, at the cingulate gyrus.
-Some kind of pattern recognition seems unavoidable, whereby a representation of what you desire <06-25-2021: itself a sub-network activation> elaborated by the mediolateral system is matched to retrieved associations.
+Some kind of pattern recognition seems necessary, whereby a representation of what you desire, itself a sub-network activation elaborated by the mediolateral system, is matched to retrieved associations.
 Your target may be only a part of the retrieved association, but will suffice to pull the association into the attentional focus.

-This is a great system, because it allows a mammal to converge everything it knows on every task, rather than having to perform as a blinkered if-then machine.
+This system would allow a mammal to converge everything it knows on every task, rather than having to perform as a blinkered if-then machine.

 Brain mechanisms and our evolutionary history